Root Canal Therapy

 Since the latter is a surgical procedure and could have risks, it is important to seek second opinion from an equally qualified health practitioner.

-Root Canal Procedure at West Ryde Dental Clinic
+Root Canal Therapy in West Ryde

 All root canals at West Ryde Dental Clinic are completed under a rubber dam to ensure the root canal remains isolated and sterile.
 A combination of files, irrigation, and medication are used to then complete the preparation of the tooth.